 Accessibility: While in the Czech Republic, individuals may find accessibility and accommodation very different from what you find in the United States.
 The law prohibits discrimination against persons with disabilities in employment, education, access to health care, and the provision of other state services; the government generally enforces these provisions.
 Most buses and new tram cars are configured for special needs access, but only 60 percent of Prague's metro stations are accessible to persons with disabilities.
 Of 15 major metro stations in the city center, only five were barrier-free in 2011.
 Accessibility outside of Prague is generally less available.

 Public Transportation: Passengers on public transportation should buy a ticket prior to boarding to avoid being fined.
 The ticket must be validated at the outset of the trip by inserting it into the yellow box found on trams and buses and in the entry halls of Metro stations.
 In Prague, ticket offices are located in many Metro stations.
-Tickets can also be purchased at tabak shops, newspaper stands, post offices, and from vending machines at all metro stations and at major tram stops.
+Tickets can also be purchased at tabak shops (cigarettes stands), newspaper stands, post offices, and from vending machines at all metro stations and at major tram stops.
 Those travelers who do not validate their tickets face the possibility of encountering an inspector at any time.
 The transportation inspectors operate in plain clothes, but should display a small metal badge (emblazoned with the words “Prepravní Kontrola”) when inspecting travelers’ tickets.
 Fines range from 50 to 950 CZK, but the standard on-the-spot payment for traveling without a valid ticket is 800 CZK.
 Inspectors should provide a receipt upon payment.
 Information on the types of tickets and pricing can be found here.

 MEDICAL FACILITIES AND HEALTH INFORMATION: Prague has adequate Western-style medical clinics with English-speaking doctors and dentists.
 However, the Czech medical system is organized differently from the medical system in the United States.
 Even though central emergency rooms exist in most hospitals, patients are often sent to the facility that treats their specific medical condition (i.e., broken noses are sent to the Ear, Nose, and Throat specialist rather than to the General Practitioner).
 There are family practices in the Czech Republic that function like those in the United States, but they are located mostly in larger cities.